Wi11ione/wi11ione.github.io/_pages/about.md

 My research focuses on the safety of autonomous vehicles for decision-making in long-tail environments.
 To achieve this goal, my work includes safety-critical scenario generation, safety evaluation of autonomous vehicles, and self-evolution of decision-making algorithms in safety-critical scenarios.

-I am looking for a PhD position for Fall 2025 as well as potential collaborations, so feel free to contact me via [my e-mail](2233591@tongji.edu.cn) if you are interested in my research.
+I am looking for a PhD position for Fall 2025 as well as potential collaborations, so feel free to contact me if you are interested in my research.

 Recent Publications
 ======